How To Quadruple Your Traffic With A Social Media Calendar

 - URL: If a post will include a link, drop it in here.

 You can then assign the specific dates when you’ll share each of these messages, which usually takes place immediately after you’re done creating the content you’ll share (but you can plan this ahead of schedule with the right tools).

-It’s this third layer where your social media calendar comes into play—it’s really just a component of your promotion calendar.
+It’s this third layer where your social media calendar comes into play.

 What Makes Up A Good Social Media Calendar?